Aerospace Engineer Salary in Canada in 2026: Scope, Annual Pay, Top Cities & More

 - Diverse Career Paths: Aerospace engineers in Canada can pursue various roles, from designing aircraft and spacecraft to working on cutting-edge technologies like drones and satellite systems.
 Jobs are available in both private and public sectors.

-Top 10 Highest Paying Cities
+Top 10 Highest Paying Cities for Aerospace Engineers

 So, how much does an aerospace engineer make in Canada?
-Well to answer that, the average Aerospace Engineer salary in Canada annually is around CAD 96,200 and the Average salary for an aerospace engineer per hour in Canada is about CAD 50.
+Well, to answer that, the average Aerospace Engineer salary in Canada annually is around CAD 96,200, and the average salary for an aerospace engineer per hour in Canada is about CAD 50.

 City |